isabella232/dynamic-media-classic.en-1/help/quick-start-target-integration.md

 ---

-# Quick Start: Target Standard/Premium integration{#quick-start-target-integration}
+# Quick Start: Adobe Target Standard/Premium integration{#quick-start-target-integration}

  Adobe Target Standard/Premium puts control directly in the hands of marketers to quickly and continually run multiple A/B and multivariate tests, measure effectiveness, and increase relevance of online content through segmentation, targeting, and automated personalization.